yu-jeremy/Memeconomy/README.md

 1. MySQL Database Details

 Our database setup consists of a table for each of the following: users, memes, meme comments, votes, events, event submissions, and mail.
 The users table is rather simple.
-Every user registers and logs in with the usual information, a first name, last name, and username.
-We store a default profile picture for that user using the file system in C9, but track that file by storing the file path in our database.
+Every user registers and logs in with basic information: a first name, last name, and username.
+We store a default profile picture for that user using the file system in C9, but track that file by storing the file path in our database (intially, the default profile picture can be found in our assets folder, a Google Drawing of a camera).
 Additionally, we log when users register with a "date joined" field that defaults to the current timestamp.

 Next, we move to the memes table (seen below), which helps store the bulk of our content (e.g. the content our website revolved around).